petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

     2. Of the software engineering and development
 2. Build tools and infrastructure to bring the cost down

-Option 1.1 is effectively the strategy of
+Option 1.1 is effectively the strategy of groups like [The Carpentries](https://carpentries.org/) and it's one I like.
-[The Carpentries](https://carpentries.org/)
-and it's one I like.
-Computational literacy may not fit into most curricula, but I believe it can improve the productivity of basically any knowledge worker.
+Computational competency may not fit into most curricula, but I believe it can improve the productivity of basically any knowledge worker, so is worth pursuing.

 Option 1.2 is a bit newer,
-with research software engineer (RSE) becoming a more common job title in academia (my current one).
+with research software engineer (RSE) becoming a more common job title in academia (my current one, as a matter of fact).
 Essentially the strategy is to pay for the expertise so scientists don't need to do so much on their own.
 I like this one as well,